 Legal Permanent Residents (LPRs) are immigrants who have obtained a green card and are authorized to live and work in the US permanently.
 LPRs receive permanent resident cards, or green cards, that prove their status.

-It’s possible to become a permanent resident by having an employer or family member sponsor the green card applicant, or if the immigrant becomes a permanent resident via asylee or refugee status.
+It’s possible to become a permanent resident by having an employer or family member sponsor the green card applicant, or if the immigrant becomes a permanent resident via refugee status.
+Immigrants can seek asylum in the U.S. by meeting some requirements.
 Some individuals may also be able to file for themselves under certain circumstances, such as when a spouse is unable or unwilling to file for them.

 Individuals who are considered non-immigrants are legally living and working in the country on a temporary basis.
 Some examples of people with non-immigrant status could include students on an F-1 visa, fiancées on K-1 visas, tourists or business visitors on B1 or B2 visas, and others who are given temporary protected status.